TcePrepK/ShaderEngine/README.md

 cargo run --release
 ```

-This will the sample app and begins rendering the defined scene
+This will the sample app and begin rendering the defined scene

 ---